puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 Install a module

-There's something on the Forge that exists!
-Let use it.
-Let's install `puppetlabs-mysql` module.
+Let's install the `puppetlabs-mysql` module.
 In fact, let us specify a specific version of the module.
 Run the following command:

 	puppet module install puppetlabs-mysql --version 2.2.2